2faced0w0/multi_agent_testing_framework_prod/project/docs/QUICKSTART-WINDOWS.md

   curl http://localhost:3000/api/v1/system/health
   curl http://localhost:3000/metrics

-### Playwright browsers (only needed if TE_MODE=playwright)
+### Playwright browsers (native, non-Docker)
 By default `TE_MODE=simulate` so no browsers are required.
-If you want to execute real browser tests:
+If you want to execute real browser tests natively on Windows:

 - Install Playwright browsers
-  npx playwright install --with-deps
+  npx playwright install

 - Switch mode
   set TE_MODE=playwright

-If using Docker Compose, the container can be extended to include browsers; otherwise install them on the host.
+When using Docker Compose with the Playwright profile, you do not need to install browsers on the host.

 ## Common issues
 - Port 3000 already in use: Adjust `PORT` in `.env`, or use Docker Compose which maps API to port 3005.